uniquepersun/ocr-text-reciognition-with-python/README.md

 ## Usage
-grab the latest release from the [releases page](https://github.com/uniquepersun/ocr-text-reciognition-with-python/releases) or clone the repo and jump in! :clap:
+clone the repo and install all the dependencies by following instructions and start your own ocr journey!!

 ## Requirements :smiley::